BadgerCode/TTT-Detective-Camera-Fixes/README.md

     * _This is because it hooks into ShouldDrawLocalPlayer_
 * Is the camera too difficult to see?
 * Pitching the camera is initially a bit difficult
-* The camera interference effect doesn't disappear when you pick it up

 # Feedback